 The Forum for Community Solutions and Neighborhood Funders Group (NFG) launched a new leadership fellowship for CEOs of progressive philanthropic institutions.
-The first cohort of 15 dynamic fellows will be the start of an annually growing network of visionary CEO leaders who share a belief in a model of community partnership that centers community knowledge and power building.
-Learn about the first cohort of Philanthropy Forward here.
+The first cohort of 16 dynamic fellows will be the start of an annually growing network of visionary CEO leaders who share a belief in a model of community partnership that centers community knowledge and power building.

 Together, fellows will be strategic thought partners, with a dedicated space to organize together, boldly envisioning and advancing the transformed future of philanthropy.
 A future that centers and achieves equity and social justice.
 Philanthropy Forward fellows unlock the challenges to philanthropy realizing its fullest role as a collective financial engine for social change.

 Who This is For

 This Fellowship is best suited for philanthropic institutions that are already supporting racial equity and powerbuilding and who are looking to go deeper by building a strong peer group and aligning more towards equity and impact.

 Benefits of Participation

 Outcomes will be at the individual leadership, organizational, and philanthropic field levels.
 An important component will be building relationships across foundations within the 9-month program, and over successive cohorts.

 - Gather with other foundation CEOs in a dedicated space to explore bold possibilities together,